BEST TEETH WHITENING PENS

 Oxidation of the dark, pigmented compounds underlying the enamel surface only occurs when peroxide takes action.
 If you do not see one of those ingredients listed, or the product claims to be “peroxide-free”, then it is unlikely to have any true whitening action.
 Most of these products claim to be safer than peroxide whitening compounds, but this claim is unfounded because peroxide is perfectly safe.

-Teeth whitening pens and swab can be purchased over the counter in most grocery and drug stores.
+Teeth whitening pens and swabs can be purchased over the counter in most grocery and drug stores.
 They are also available online.
 They do not require a visit to the dentist or any lengthy appointments.
 There are no complicated instructions, and they do not require any accessories in order to use them.

 Easy to Apply